 We publish a list of all dishes available in our restaurants and provide a simple way of identifying which dishes contain any of the fourteen main allergens.
 The allergen menu is available on the menu page of our website and to all diners upon request at our restaurants.
 Our standard menus also give indications of popular dietary choices such as No Gluten Containing Ingredients (NGCI), Vegetarian (V), Vegan (VV) and Dairy Free (DF) to avoid any confusion.

 Out whole team is trained in food allergies and this training focuses on the importance of following process and the potential danger of serving incorrectly described food to customers with allergies and intolerances.

-We also carry out sport checks on our suppliers, such as unannounced visits and temperature probing seafood on delivery, to ensure we have confidence in what they deliver to our restaurants.
+We also carry out sport checks on our suppliers, such as unannounced visits and spot checks on food deliveries from suppliers, to ensure we have confidence in what they deliver to our restaurants.
 We ask customers to help us too which is one the reasons we decline customers requests to cook special dishes that are not on our menu or to bring food such as cakes to our restaurants.